 Avoid Direct Sunlight

 Don’t put your pet cage in direct sunlight.
 Notably, during hot days, place your hamster cage in an area where sunlight rays can’t be reached.
-Moreover, also avoid heat sources such as stoves, heaters, and fireplaces.
+Moreover, they also avoid heat sources such as stoves, heaters, and fireplaces.

 Give Cool Water to your Hamster